whyrusleeping/hellabot/README.md

 a given message is in, unless it is a server message or a user to user private message, In which case it will be the target users name.

+For more example triggers, check the examples directory.

 ### General Usage
 All incoming messages not consumed by a trigger are placed into the IrcCon's Incoming channel.
 If not removed, they will fill up the channel and cause the